ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/lint.svg"-->

-Linting is great, because it's a fast method of finding problems that can be solved before going further.
+Linting is great.
+I **love** linting, because it's a fast method of finding (and sometimes automatically fixing), problems that can be solved before going further.
 And gitlab offers quite a bit here:

 ------